2016 6 Hours of The Glen: Preview

 Watkins Glen International, where the race was held.

 International Motor Sports Association (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2016 IMSA SportsCar Championship (IMSA SCC) in August 2015.
 It was the third consecutive year the event was held as part of the WeatherTech SportsCar Championship.
 The 2016 Sahlen's Six Hours of The Glen was the sixth of twelve scheduled sports car races of 2016 by IMSA, and was the third round of the Patron North American Endurance Cup.
 The race was held at the eleven-turn 3.450 mi Watkins Glen International circuit on July 3, 2016.

 IMSA altered the balance of performance to try to create parity within the GTD category.
 The Audi R8 LMS and Lamborghini Huracán GT3 received a 2 mm larger air restrictor while the Dodge Viper GT3-R had a 1 mm air restrictor reduction.
 The Ferrari 488 GT3 received a reduction in turbo boost pressure while BMW M6 GT3 received an increase in turbo boost pressure.
 The Porsche 911 GT3 R had its weight increased by 15 kg.

 Before the race, Jordan Taylor and Ricky Taylor led the Prototype Drivers' Championship with 151 points, ahead of João Barbosa and Christian Fittipaldi on countback with 151 points, and Eric Curran and Dane Cameron in third 147 points.
 With 162 points, PC was led by Alex Popow and Renger van der Zande over Robert Alon and Tom Kimber-Smith by 3 points.
 In GTLM, Oliver Gavin and Tommy Milner led the Drivers' Championship with 130 points, 12 points ahead of Earl Bamber and Frédéric Makowiecki in second.
 In GTD, the Drivers' Championship was led by Alessandro Balzan and Christina Nielsen with 126 points; the duo held an eight-point advantage over Mario Farnbacher and Alex Riberas.
 Chevrolet and Porsche were leading their respective Manufacturers' Championships, while Wayne Taylor Racing, Starworks Motorsport, Corvette Racing, and Scuderia Corsa each led their own Teams' Championships.

 Forty-one cars were officially entered for the Sahlen's Six Hours of The Glen, with most of the entries in the Prototype, Grand Touring Le Mans (GTLM), and Grand Touring Daytona (GTD) categories.
 Action Express Racing (AER) fielded two Chevrolet Corvette DP cars while VisitFlorida Racing (VFR) and Wayne Taylor Racing (WTR) fielded one.
 Highway to Help entered one BMW-powered Riley MkXXVI.
-Mazda Motorsports had two Lola B12/80 cars, and the Extreme Speed Motorsports (ESM) and Michael Shank Racing (MSR) entered one Ligier JS P2 chasis with Honda HR35TT twin-turbocharged 3.5-liter V6 engines.
+Mazda Motorsports had two Lola B12/80 cars, and the Extreme Speed Motorsports (ESM) and Michael Shank Racing (MSR) entered one Ligier JS P2 chassis with Honda HR35TT twin-turbocharged 3.5-liter V6 engines.
 Panoz brought the DeltaWing car after skipping the previous round at Belle Isle.
 The Prototype Challenge (PC) class was composed of seven Oreca FLM09 cars: two from Starworks Motorsports.
 BAR1 Motorsports, CORE Autosport, JDC-Miller MotorSports, Performance Tech and PR1/Mathiasen Motorsports entered one car each.
 GTLM was represented by ten entries from five different brands.
 In the list of GTD entrants, fourteen GT3-specification vehicles were represented by six different manufacturers.